Determining which rowing machine is best is a difficult question to answer!

 Here are some things to think about:

-- Basic monitors will track time, calories burned, number of rowing strokes, speed, and power.
+- Basic monitors will track time, calories burned (inaccurately), number of rowing strokes, and speed.

 - Do you plan to use the rower a few times a week or everyday?

 - Higher priced rowers are the best for using everyday and for long rowing sessions (1+ hours).

 - There are 4 resistance types: air, water, magnetic, hydraulic-piston.
 (Also air/magnetic combo rower).
-Read more about the 4 different resistance types).
+Read more about the different resistance types here.

-Will it be used for home or commercial use?
+Will the rower be used for home or commercial use?

-- All machines for sale can be used in the home but not all machines can be used for commercial use.
+- All rowing machines for sale can be used in the home but not all rowing machines are classified for commercial use.

 - If you need a commercial grade rower there are only a handful that can take this kind of abuse.

 - If you’re going to be the only person using it, no problem, you can use the questions above to narrow down your options.

 - If you’re planning on using it for off-season rowing, you want a rower that best simulates rowing on water.

-- Out of the 4 resistance types available, air and water rowers mimic the feel of rowing in a shell the best.
+- Out of the different resistance types available – air and water rowers mimic the feel of on the water rowing the best.

 - The two best options are the Concept2 Model D and any WaterRower Model.

-Rowers typically have a footprint of a basic love-seat sofa, but size varies depending on resistance type.
+Rowers typically have a footprint of a basic love-seat sofa, but size can vary depending on resistance type.

-Hydraulic rowers are compact making them ideal for people with minimal workout space.
+Hydraulic rowers are usually compact, making them ideal for people with minimal workout space.

 Make sure you have sufficient space before buying a rower including space for your arms to stretch out and leaning backwards during the stroke.

-Believe it or not – I’ve read reviews from people who bought machines that didn’t fit in their designated workout areas so they had to return them – don’t let this happen to you!
+Believe it or not – I’ve read reviews from people who purchased rowers that didn’t fit in their designated workout areas!
+Don’t let this happen to you!

-Now that you answered the above questions, you should have a fairly good idea of what you’re looking for.
+Now that you answered the above questions, you should have a fairly good idea of which rowing machine you are looking to buy.